brooks-christensen/alan_watts_bot/readme.md

 ### Fine-Tuning GPT2 Model on LLM Data
 - decoder-only model
+- process overview:
     - load input
     - tokenize input
     - create dataloaders
     - load GPT2
     - create optimizer
     - create LR scheduler
     - train
     - evaluation / reporting
     - generate text
+- next steps:
+    - understand how hyperparameters from [Andrej Karpathy's video](https://www.youtube.com/watch?v=kCc8FmEb1nY) will need to be adjusted to compensate for the increased number of parameters in the model compared to the Shakespeare generator model
+    - Ensure the data is being loaded properly into the pretrained ChatGPT2 model
+        - dimensions
+        - size
+        - number